 The Assignable Channel Strip (ACS) follows the currently selected DSP Channel and provides almost all of the controls relating to that.
-It is broken down in to small colour coded sections making it easy to identify control groups and functions at a glance.
+It is broken down into logical sections, making it easy to identify control groups and functions at a glance.